communityvirtualpowerplant/demandResponse_UX_research/README.md

 ## To do

 Software

+display
 * get performance and payment stuff
+* finalize interfaces

+backend
 * airtable updater
 * incorporate weather
 * local front end
-* finalize interfaces
 * include a script to check AT to run specific branches!
+* get actual baseline rules
+* fix performance calculator! - issue with hourlyWh maybe?

+misc
 * add in a battery cutoff below 20%

-* get actual baseline rules
-* fix performance calculator!
+* move state.json to data directory?

 System
 * plan for sms and emails